acamb/deployer/README.md

 ### Deployment Options
 - **With Dockerfile**: Full build and deploy - client builds image locally and transfers it
 - **Compose only**: Use existing images from registries - faster for updates using pre-built images

+The client supports also building through docker compose, mixing both methods as needed.

 ## Server Setup - Debian Package Installation (Recommended)